The Great Tyne Row is a 25 km challenge row with an element of racing (depending

 fixed seat boats enter, from doubles through a triple one year and mostly fours and

-It ran for the eighth time in 2019 but not in 2018.
-You can find information on
+It ran for the eighth time in 2019, having missed 2018.
+You can find information

-was due to run in August this year (2020), but the Coronavirus has intervened and
+It was due to run in August this year (2020), but the Coronavirus intervened and

 Web site for Great Tyne Row

 The stand-alone web site for the Great Tyne Row is at www.greattynerow.com and it

 has more information on past winners, etc and is the main place to look for info